 11. Leave time to work ON your business as well as IN your business.
 This is the most important small farm living tip in the list.
 Marketing and management must be a top priority for the small farmer.
 So is communicating with your customers.
 Put time in your schedule for these activities.

 That's a wrap for this edition of small farm living tips.
-Get more information at the links below and in the information resources at right.
+See below for more.